 Q: What does a "month" of benefits mean?

-A: Example For Veterans:
+A: Example for veterans:

-If you are on active duty and you go to school full-time for four months, but your tuition is only $1,000, you will still be charged for four months of your GI Bill 36 month entitlement.
+However for active duty: If you are on active duty and you go to school full-time for four months, but your tuition is only $1,000, you will still be charged for four months of your GI Bill 36 month entitlement.

 Note: It only "pays" to use your GI Bill on active duty if your tuition costs are high or you use it as Top-up.